 But make sure you aren’t comparing your baby step ($0.18 earning) to these bloggers’ giant step ($18,000.00 earning).

 Remember, every blogger on this post started with a baby step.

 Heck, they probably have 1,000+ posts up and running while we fret over a handful of posts.

-So let’s remind ourselves they’ve started with a handful of posts at one point too.
+So let’s remind ourselves that they started with a handful of posts at one point too, just like us.